Open dynamics of entanglement in mesoscopic bosonic systems: Examples: PPT criterion for multi-mode bosonic fields

 \subsection{Bright squeezed vacuum}

-As our first example, we will use $2\times2$ bright squeezed vacuum (BSV) which non-classicality in stationary scenarios was considered \cite{Ent_BSV_1,Ent_stokes,schlichtholz2021simplified} also in the high photon number limit and in the context of correlation in Bose-Einstein condensates \cite{BEC}.
+As our first example, we will use the $2\times2$ bright squeezed vacuum (BSV).
+The non-classicality of this state was considered in stationary scenarios, including the high photon number limit \cite{Ent_BSV_1,Ent_stokes,schlichtholz2021simplified}, and in the context of correlation in Bose-Einstein condensates \cite{BEC}.
 Let us consider four orthogonal modes and the bipartition given by $\mathcal{I}_A=\{1,2\},\,\mathcal{I}_B=\{3,4\}$.
 The BSV state is obtained by unitary evolution of the vacuum generated by the interaction Hamiltonian \cite{Multiphoton}:

 and therefore it is a Gaussian state.
-Now, BSV state can be written in the form:
+Now, the BSV state can be written in the form: